andy64lol/4ndyOS/README.md

 - Core:

 Our first OS to start looking computer-ish.

 - M4trix:

-Our first OS,based on DOS.
+Our first OS,based on DOS and Linux.

+- NeoM4trix:

+Sub-editions of the Matrix editions, heavily based on Linux and my own ideas.

 - DeepBlueOS:

 Our attempt to create a ChromeOS-Android like OS.